groupby/elements-view/packages/web-components/@elements/sayt/README.md

 components.
 Users of the component can add the following attributes for particular customizations:

-- `hideAutocomplete`: Prevents the `sfx-autocomplete` component from rendering.
+- `hideAutocomplete`: Prevents the `gbe-autocomplete` component from rendering.
-- `hideProducts`: Prevents the `sfx-products` component from rendering.
+- `hideProducts`: Prevents the `gbe-products` component from rendering.
 - `showCloseButton`: Shows a button to allow for closing SAYT manually.
 - `closeText`: Customizes the text in the close button.
 - `visible`: Determines the visibility of the `sayt` component.